google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

   Solution:

     You have an extra space after your Google Merchant ID.
-Go to Admin->Payment.
+Go to 'Admin->Payment' in the osCommerce admin console.
 Edit the Google Checkout module.
 The extra space should disappear.
-Click the update button to save changes.
+Click the update button to save the changes.

 4. Problem: